Dosut

 Dosut (دوسٹ, دُسَٹھ) is a village in the Neelum Valley of Azad Kashmir, Pakistan.
 It is located 142 km from Muzaffarabad, and 6 km from Sharda.

 Divisions

 Dosut is divided into small settlements.
-These settlements include Naka, Shaper Naka Molvi Shah Seri, Chan Basti, Khawaja Basti, Konsh and Khar Basti.
+These settlements include Naka, Naka no 2, Molvi Shah Seri, Chan Basti, Khawaja Basti, Konsh and Malik Basti.

 Languages and people

-The languages spoken here are Kashmiri & Hindko.
+The languages spoken here are Kashmiri and Hindko.
 Urdu is used as secondary language (lingua franca).

-The people of Dosut are very hospitable.
 Most of the people are engaged in agriculture while others are engaged in government employment and business.
 Usually, the crop which is growing here is corn.